 If you are not on Kali, you can run ifconfig to see attached antennas and look for "wlan" to spot the wireless antennas.
 In this case, wlan1 is my attack antenna.

-In a target-rich environment, Besside-ng will run continuously for days or weeks, with my current endurance record over 1 week of continuous attacking.
-While the attack runs, it will prioritize WEP networks as they can be completely compromised from within the script.
+In a target-rich environment, Besside-ng will run continuously for days or weeks, with my current endurance record over one week of continuous attacking.
+While the attack runs, it will prioritize WEP networks as they can be wholly compromised from within the script.
 As such, Besside-ng may focus too heavily on WEP and slow down the attack.
-You can prevent this by only attacking WPA networks by adding the -W argument to the command.
+You can prevent this by only attacking WPA networks by adding the -W argument to the command, as the help page suggests.

-This script will, by default, scan all channels.
-This makes it too slow for wardriving or warwalking to capture handshakes, since by the time the master list of APs to attack is built and prioritized, you're a block away.
+This script will, by default, scan all channels, which makes it too slow for wardriving or null-byte.wonderhowto.com/how-to/wardrive-android-phone-map-vulnerable-networks-0176136/ to capture handshakes since, by the time the master list of APs to attack is built and prioritized, you're a block away.

 This can be mitigated in part by adding the -c argument and followed by a channel number to stay locked on.
 Doing so builds the target list much more quickly, at the expense of only attacking one channel.
 Run Airodump-ng to determine the best channels to lock to.